For some people, fasting is a way to cleanse the body of toxins. For others, it's a religious or spiritual practice.

 Alternate day fasting — This is an every-other-day diet where you eat what you want one day, then fast (about 500-600 calories) the next day.

 8-hour diet — Here, you eat in any 8-hour window during the day and then fast for the remaining 16 hours.
+It's sometimes referred to as the 16:8 diet.

 When fasting can be dangerous is when it is used as a weight loss tool, says Melinda Johnson, MS, RDN, clinical assistant professor at Arizona State University and president of the Arizona Academy of Nutrition and Dietetics.